papatangosierra/serifu/README.md

     Nanako:Oh, no!
     Nanako:    Oh, no!

-A line's contents are ended by a newline character.
+A line's content is ended by a newline character.

 Comics frequently use multiple consecutive word balloons from the same speaker.
 For the sake of concision, once a Source has been specified, it can be omitted from subsequent lines: